BLACK BUTTERFLIES

 Emma Stonex, Author of The Lamplighters

 Brilliantly evokes a world slipping, day by day, under the surface of the opaque waters of war.
-Dark yet starkly beautiful, Black Butterflies is at once a testament to the victims of the Siege of Sarajevo, to the power of art and to Morris’s skills as a storyteller.
+Dark yet starkly beautiful, BLACK BUTTERFLIES is at once a testament to the victims of the Siege of Sarajevo, to the power of art and to MORRIS’s skills as a storyteller.

 Aminatta Forna, Author of The Hired Man

 The best contemporary novel I have read for a long while and also chillingly resonant with the scenes unfolding in Ukraine.
-Black Butterflies is a book for our time.
+BLACK BUTTERFLIES is a book for our time.

 Sarah Burton, Author of The Strange Adventures of H

-Beautifully written and hauntingly evocative, Black Butterflies distils into a single consciousness a nation’s violent trauma and an artist’s sense of hope.
+Beautifully written and hauntingly evocative, BLACK BUTTERFLIES distils into a single consciousness a nation’s violent trauma and an artist’s sense of hope.
 Rich and highly accomplished.

 Sam Byers, Author of Perfidious Albion